michaelmafort/PHP_Coding_Standards/README.md

 - Use only UTF-8 without BOM for PHP code, this make your code clean of charsets problems.

-- Do not use the same file with more than one Class.
+- Do not use the same file with more than one `Class`.

 - Class names must be declared in `StudlyCaps`.